saeidalidadi/Learning/README.md

 ## Logout
 To logout use `/logout` with `POST` method.
 If you were logged in the API will respond `Your logout was successful`

-# Lesson 12:  Add Authentication and Authorisation to Blog
+# Lesson 12 - Add Authentication and Authorization to Blog
 To start the api from `api` use `gulp start`.
 To visit the blog use `localhost:8012` from your browser.